nathanrhoda/flightsurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a application that allows for buying insurance for a flight in the event of any cancellations etc.

+This project demonstrates the idea's of oracles, smart contracts using ethereum and integration into a web ui dapp.

 ## Install